twosixlabs/armory-library/docs/getting_started.md

 ![armory-library block diagram](assets/armory-block-diagram.png)

-Where the Model and Dataset are the inputs under ev_luation and the Attack is an adversarial perturbation applied to the Dataset.
+Where the Model and Dataset are the inputs under evaluation and the Attack is an adversarial perturbation applied to the Dataset.
 Typically, the Model and Dataset will be provided by the armory-library user and the Attack will be drawn from armory-library or the IBM Adversarial Robustness Toolbox (ART).